TestJavaDev/java-resources/docs/3_data_structures/4_Stack_Queues/Challenge_5.md

 ## Challenge 5: Sort the Values in a Stack

+Given a stack, can you sort all its values in an ascending way?
+A solution is placed in the "solution" section to help you, but we would suggest you try to solve it on your own first.

 ## Problem Statement
 In this problem, you have to implement the void sortStack(Stack<Integer> stack) method, which will take an Integer type stack and sort all its elements in ascending order.
 An illustration is also provided for your understanding.